 Like any other organization, nonprofits also engage in marketing, even though the general trend suggests that most nonprofits spend no dime on marketing.
-Marketing budgets for nonprofit organizations are significantly smaller when compared to companies in the private sector.
+These budgets are significantly smaller when compared to companies in the private sector.

 There is no data available about marketing budgets for non-profit organizations which makes it hard to track their marketing spend or what percentage of their total funds is devoted to marketing.